scgmlz/BornAgain-tutorial/Program.md

 - 15' Mika: GISAXS Measurements and Reconstruction of Structure Parameters.

 Soft matter:
-- 25' Deniza: Towards the geometrical structure of ultrasmall deposited Au9 nanoclusters using GISAXS.
+- 25' Deniza: Towards the geometrical structure of ultrasmall deposited Au9 nanoclusters.
 - 15' Jacqui: Understanding dye aggregation in dye-sensitized solar cells with GIWAXS and GISAXS.
 - 15' Olaf: Reverse hexagonal phase of self-assembled lipidic systems.